 Outdoor air pollutants can reach levels that may adversely affect our health and the health of the environment.
-Pollutants can come from a variety of sources.
-Children and seniors with existing medical conditions such as respiratory disease are particularly vulnerable to these pollutants.
+Pollution is generated from a variety of sources including emissions from cars, industry, burning of wood and other fuel types for energy and agricultural activities, forest fires and more.

 Air quality advisories are issued when:

-- Exposure is particularly a concern for infants, the elderly and those who have underlying medical conditions such as diabetes, and lung or heart disease.
+Exposure is particularly a concern for infants, the elderly and those who have underlying medical conditions such as diabetes, and lung or heart disease.
 It’s important for these vulnerable people to stay in air conditioned spaces, or facilities with cooler filtered air like an arena or public library.

-- Mild respiratory symptoms include a sore throat and shortness of breath.
+Mild respiratory symptoms include a sore throat and shortness of breath.
 Anyone experiencing difficulty in breathing, chest pain or discomfort, or a sudden cough or irritated airways, should contact their health care provider.

-- Use common sense regarding outdoor physical activity – if your breathing becomes difficult or uncomfortable, stop or reduce the activity.
+Use common sense regarding outdoor physical activity – if your breathing becomes difficult or uncomfortable, stop or reduce the activity.

-- Reduce indoor pollution sources such as smoking or burning other materials.
+Reduce indoor pollution sources such as smoking or burning other materials.